Modeling Image-Caption Rating from Comparative Judgments: Experiments

-For each participant and task, we recorded how long each question took and which option they selected.
-This lets us compare annotation speed and inter-rater agreement across the three tasks: direct rating, pairwise comparison, and same-image comparison.
+For each participant and task, we recorded the time taken for each question and the option selected.
+This allows us to compare the annotation speed and inter-rater agreement across the three tasks: direct rating, pairwise comparison (between different image-caption pairs), and same-image comparison.
 While the inter-rater agreement for Task 1 can be evaluated with $\rho$ and $r_s$, the inter-rater agreements for Task 2 and 3 are evaluated using \begin{itemize} \item Observed agreement $p_o$

-where $R_{ij}^{(p)}$ is the comparative judgment on the item pair $(x_i, x_j)$ from Rater $p$ and $n=10$ is the total number of questions. \item Expected agreement $p_e$
+where $R_{ij}^{(p)}$ is the comparative judgment on the item pair $(x_i, x_j)$ from rater $p$ and $n=10$ is the total number of questions. \item Expected agreement $p_e$

 \item Cohen’s $\kappa$

 \end{itemize}